(See also Overview of Sunlight and Skin Damage.)

 Hives (large, itchy red bumps or welts) that develop after only a few minutes of exposure to sunlight are called solar urticaria.
 The hives typically last for minutes or hours.
-This disorder can be difficult to treat, but doctors may prescribe histamine (H1) blockers, antimalarial drugs, corticosteroids, sunscreens, or ultraviolet (UV) light therapy.
 A person can be prone to developing solar urticaria for a very long time, sometimes indefinitely.
 People with large affected areas sometimes have headaches and wheezing and feel dizzy, weak, and nauseated.

 Over 100 substances, swallowed or applied to the skin, are known to cause sun-induced reactions on the skin.
-A limited number cause most reactions ( Some Substances That Sensitize the Skin to Sunlight).
-To treat chemical photosensitivity reactions, corticosteroids are applied to the skin and the substance that is causing the reaction is avoided.
+A limited number cause most reactions (see Table: Some Substances That Sensitize the Skin to Sunlight).
 There are two types of chemical photosensitivity: phototoxicity and photoallergy.

 In phototoxicity, people have pain and develop redness, inflammation, and sometimes brown or blue-gray discoloration in areas of skin that have been exposed to sunlight for a brief period.
 These symptoms resemble those of sunburn, but the reaction differs from sunburn in that it occurs only after the person has swallowed certain drugs (such as tetracyclines or diuretics) or chemical compounds or has applied them to the skin (such as perfume and coal tar).
 Some plants (including limes, celery, and parsley) contain compounds called furocoumarins that make some people's skin more sensitive to the effects of UV light.
 This reaction is called phytophotodermatitis.
 All phototoxic reactions appear only on areas of skin that have been exposed to the sun.
 They usually develop within hours after sun exposure.